Top 10 Obsidian Alternatives to Take Better Notes in 2026

 Are there open-source alternatives to Obsidian?

-Yes, there are open-source alternatives to Obsidian, such as Logseq and Dendron.
+Yes, there are open-source alternatives to Obsidian, like Logseq and Dendron.
 Logseq focuses on graph-based thinking, while Dendron is ideal for developers who want structured, local-first documentation inside VS Code.

 Which note-taking apps support graph views?

-The note-taking apps that support graph views include Obsidian, Logseq, and Roam Research.
+Obsidian, Logseq, and Roam Research support graph views.
 Each varies in depth and use case, but they all give you a bird's-eye view of how your ideas connect.

 How does Lindy compare to tools like Tana or Logseq?